AppliedLogicSystems/ALSProlog/docs/docs/guide/3-Modules.md

 export reduce/2, compose/3.
 export a/0, b/0, c/0.
 ```
 Export declarations can occur anywhere within a module.
-However, one good programming style dictates that procedures are exported just before they’re defined.
+However, one good programming style dictates that procedures are exported just before they're defined.
 Another stylistic alternative is to group all the export declarations for a module together in the beginning of the module.
 The only restriction is that visible procedures must be exported before they can be called from another module.
 This can happen during the execution of a command or query inside a consult.

 ### 3.3.2 Use Lists